About the European Family Conference

 • You will need to purchase your handbooks and T-shirts on page 4 of the registration form as they are NOT included in the Visitor fee.

-To maintain a safe and orderly environment, the following guidelines apply to all Visitors within the conference:
+To maintain a safe and orderly environment, the following applies to all registrants within the conference:

 • Badges must be worn at all times while within the conference village.